Austinhamilton1/csvfs/README.md

   - Sequentially executes all statements in the file.
   - The result of the **last query** is automatically written as a CSV file in `sql/results/`.
 - **Transient Updates** – Make INSERTs, UPDATEs, and DELETEs against the database without affecting the original CSVs.
 - **Fast Mounting** – Only updates the backend database if the original CSVs have changed since the last mount.
+- **Quick Data Analysis** – Quickly parse out simple data analytics (e.g., number of nulls, min, max) just by looking at the stats/{table_name}.json files.
+- **Robust Type Handling** – Manually manage CSV data types or let the heuristic intelligence system manage it for you.
+    - By default, the system intelligently decides data types for you.
+    - For more control, add a {csv_file}.schema file to your source directory to coerce types.

 ---